-Alopecia areata (AA) is a condition where hair loss usually occurs in bald patches on the scalp, which can progress to total scalp hair loss (alopecia totalis) and can further progress to total body hair loss (alopecia universalis).
+Alopecia Areata is a condition where hair loss usually occurs in bald patches on the scalp, which can progress to total scalp hair loss (alopecia totalis) and can further progress to total body hair loss (alopecia universalis).
 The areas of hair loss are usually random and can involve hairs in any part of the body including eyebrows, eyelashes and body hair.
-AA can affect men, women and children of any age.
+Alopecia can affect men, women and children of any age.

-AA is an autoimmune condition, which happens when the body's own immune system gets a bit "confused" and attacks its own cells instead of foreign cells like bacteria and viruses.
-In AA, the immune system attacks hair follicles, causing them to turn off and shed hairs.
+Alopecia Areata is an autoimmune condition, which happens when the body’s own immune system gets a bit “confused” and attacks its own cells instead of foreign cells like bacteria and viruses.
+In Alopecia Areata the immune system attacks hair follicles, causing them to turn off and shed hairs.
 Examples of other autoimmune conditions include thyroid problems and diabetes.

 It is not known how AA develops but a genetic predisposition plays a role.
-Many cases of AA resolve spontaneously and most that do not can be treated effectively.
+Many cases of Alopecia Areata resolve spontaneously and most that do not can be treated effectively.

-It is important to understand how the hair cycle works and how the immune system comes to play in AA to explain this.
+It is important to understand how the hair cycle works and how the immune system comes to play in Alopecia Areata to explain this.

 In normal circumstances, each hair follicle on the scalp produces a number of hairs throughout life.
 Hair grows from the base of the follicle at the rate of about 1cm a month for about 3 years.
 This growth phase is called anagen.
 After anagen, the hair dies and no longer grows and simply sits dormant in the follicle for a 3-month phase called telogen.
 After telogen, the next anagen phase starts and hair grows out of the follicle.
 As it grows, it pushed the old telogen hair out.
 This is a cycle that continues throughout life.

-AA may recover by itself without any treatment.
-Without treatment, up to a third of people affected by AA will have completely regrown their hair within 6 months and half the people within one year.
-However, there would be people with treatment resistant AA that persists for many years and do not respond to any treatment.
+Alopecia Areatamay recover by itself without any treatment.
+Without treatment, up to a third of people affected will have completely regrown their hair within 6 months and half the people within one year.
+However, there would be people with treatment resistant Alopecia Areata that persists for many years and do not respond to any treatment.

-No, but there are very effective treatments available for AA.
+No, but there are very effective treatments available.
 The aim of treatment is to stimulate hair regrowth in the bald patches but this would not alter your genetic susceptibility to develop new bald patches in the future.

-In most cases, AA is treated with cortisone (steroids), which may suppress abnormal as well as normal immune responses.
+In most cases Alopecia Areata is treated with cortisone (steroids), which may suppress abnormal as well as normal immune responses.
 Steroid injections to bald patches is usually helpful, but extensive and rapidly progressive AA usually requires steroid tablets.
 Steroid treatment is often successful but it does not suit everyone and hair loss may reoccur when treatment is stopped.